50 things to do in Cape Town for under R50

 The Castle also acted as the local headquarters for the South African Army in the Western Cape, and today houses the Castle Military Museum and ceremonial facilities for the traditional Cape Regiments.

-Website: www.castleofgoodhope.co.za/index.php
+Website: www.castleofgoodhope.co.za

-Arts And Entertainment
+Arts and Entertainment

-31. Live Music Shows At Your Favourite Market
+31. Live Music Shows at Your Favourite Market

-32. Guga Sthebe Arts & Culture Centre, Langa
+32. Guga Sthebe Arts & Culture Centre

 The Guga Sthebe Arts & Culture Centre in the Langa township is a public space dedicated to the arts.
 The centre has a gathering space, an amphitheatre, an arts and crafts shop and a multipurpose theatre.

-Website: capetown.gov.za/Guga-Sthebe-Cultural-Centre
+Website: www.capetown.gov.za/Guga-Sthebe-Cultural-Centre

 33. Go Salsa Dancing